get-convex/ai-town/README.md

 `npx convex run testing:debugClearAll` and then
 `npm run dev` to re-upload everything to Convex.
 This is because character data is sent to Convex on the initial load.
-However, beware that `npx convex run testing:debugClearAll --no-push` WILL wipe all of your data, including your vector store.
+However, beware that `npx convex run testing:debugClearAll --no-push` WILL wipe all of your data.

 1. Create your own characters and stories: All characters and stories, as well as their spritesheet references are stored in [data.ts](./convex/characterdata/data.ts#L4).
 You can start by changing character descriptions.

-TODO 2.
-Updating spritesheets: in `convex/data/characters.ts`, you will see this code:
+2. Updating spritesheets: in `convex/data/characters.ts`, you will see this code:

 ```export const characters = [
   {